opendocsg/slw-judgments-backfill/2001_SGCA_62/report.md

 It is clear that both these sections are designed to provide for indefeasibility of title of a registered proprietor of the land held under the Act.
 On the basis of these provisions, persons dealing with the registered proprietor are not required to go behind the title in order to investigate the history of the latter`s title and to satisfy themselves of its validity: per Lord Watson in **Gibbs v Messer** [1891] AC 248 at 254.

 There are of course exceptions to the indefeasibility of title.
-In **Teo Siew Peng v Neo Hock Pheng** [1999] 1 SLR 293 , Lai Siu Chiu J considered two of such exceptions as relevant to the case before her.
+In **Teo Siew Peng v Neo Hock Pheng** <span class="citation">[1999] 1 SLR 293</span> , Lai Siu Chiu J considered two of such exceptions as relevant to the case before her.
 She said at p 302:

  18 [T]here are two exceptions to the indefeasibility of title conferred on the plaintiffs that are of relevance here.
 Firstly, s 38(2) provides for the fraud exception and makes clear that the fraud necessary to defeat the title of a proprietor must be brought home to the proprietor or his agent.
 In Grgic v Australian and New Zealand Banking Group Ltd [1994] 33 NSWLR 202, while commenting on similar Torrens legislation, the New South Wales Court of Appeal reaffirmed (per Powell JA at p 221):